Henry Winkler: Career

+1970–1973: Early career

+Yale Repertory Theatre company

 After receiving his MFA in 1970, Winkler was one of three students from his graduating class of 11 who were invited to become a part of the Yale Repertory Theatre company.
 He joined on June 30, 1970, was paid $173 a week, and appeared throughout the 1970–71 season.
 He performed in Story Theater Reportory, Gimpel the Fool and Saint Julian the Hospitaler and Olympian Games.
 He also appeared in The Revenger's Tragedy, Where Has Tommy Flowers Gone?, Macbeth, and Woyzeck and Play.
-He also appeared in a double feature of two works by Bertolt Brecht, The Seven Deadly Sins (ballet chanté), and The Little Mahagonny during May–June 1971 and during January 20–29, 1972.
+He also appeared in a double feature of two works by Bertolt Brecht, The Seven Deadly Sins (ballet chanté), and The Little Mahagonny during May–June 1971 and January 20–29, 1972.

+New York and California

 In the fall of 1971, Winkler was invited to be a part of the play Moonchildren which would open at the Arena Stage in Washington, D.C.
-Three weeks into rehearsals, the director Alan Schneider fired him as Winkler had been hired to fill the space until the actor that Schneider really wanted was available.
+Three weeks into rehearsals, director Alan Schneider fired him as Winkler had been hired to fill the space until the actor that Schneider really wanted was available.
 At the time, Winkler was certain that because he had been fired, he would never be hired as an actor again.